-SoCalGas engaged in prudent cost avoidance efforts by using nitrogen for the post completion pressure test of the new pipeline.
+SoCalGas engaged in prudent cost avoidance efforts by bulk ordering of pipe and other materials, as well as the use of nitrogen for the post completion pressure test of the new pipeline.
 SoCalGas also negotiated with landowners to obtain easements and allow for easier future maintenance by rerouting out of agricultural fields.